CarstenGrohmann/deye-mqtt-ha-plugin/README.md

 ## Requirements

-To ensure a reliable setup, please review the following prerequisites:
+Before you get started, please make sure the following conditions are met:

-* The [Deye solar inverter MQTT bridge](https://github.com/kbialek/deye-inverter-mqtt) must be installed and running, with at least version 2024.11.1.
+1. Your inverter is supported by the Deye MQTT bridge.
+You can check compatibility in the [supported inverters and metrics](https://github.com/kbialek/deye-inverter-mqtt#bulb-supported-inverters-and-metrics) list.
-* Your inverter must be supported by the Deye MQTT bridge.
-Refer to the [supported inverters and metrics](https://github.com/kbialek/deye-inverter-mqtt#bulb-supported-inverters-and-metrics) to verify compatibility.
+2. Your inverter is switched on and can be reached by the Deye MQTT bridge.
-* Your inverter should be active.
+3. The [Deye solar inverter MQTT bridge](https://github.com/kbialek/deye-inverter-mqtt) is installed in at least version 2024.11.1.
-* The Deye MQTT bridge must be configured to read values from your inverter and successfully publish them to your MQTT broker.
+4. The Deye MQTT bridge is set up to read values from your inverter and successfully publish them to your MQTT broker.

-Once these requirements are met, you can connect your solar system to Home Assistant and make full use of your energy data!
+Once these requirements are fulfilled, you’re ready to connect your solar system to Home Assistant and take full advantage of your energy data!

 ## Installation